 But the main cause for their declining numbers is the loss of their habitat.
 Farming, mining, pasture burning, cane and bamboo cutting, and road construction have destroyed large areas of takin habitat.
 As human populations grow, they encroach on areas occupied by takins.
 Sometime these activities also fragment the remaining habitat, disrupting migration routes and dividing takin herds.
 Domestic livestock trample vegetation, compete for food, and transmit diseases to takins.

-And a 2010 study of Mishmi takins in the eastern Himalayas suggests that these animals are especially vulnerable to climate change.
+And a 2010 study of Mishmi takins in the eastern Himalayas suggests that takins are especially vulnerable to climate change.
 Declining snowfall and melting glaciers may decrease the growth of alpine grassland and scrub.
-Ultimately, climate change could alter the existing mix of species in all takins’ habitat.
+Ultimately, climate change could alter the existing mix of wildlife in all takins’ habitat.
 China has given the takin full protection under Chinese law, and two reserves have been created for the protection of Sichuan takins.

-San Diego Zoo Global is helping wild takin populations, too.
+San Diego Zoo Wildlife Alliance is helping protect takins.
 We are one of five members of the Conservation Centers for Species Survival (C2S2), a group devoted to endangered species study, management, and recovery.
-Collectively, we have significant land holdings, specialized animal facilities, and scientific and management expertise with animals in managed care and in nature.
-To study the ecology and behavior of the Sichuan takin, C2S2 developed radio-telemetry techniques and fitted radio collars to eight wild takins in the forests of Tangjiahe Nature Reserve, providing information on the animals’ seasonal movements, preferred habitat, and natural behaviors.
-Such scientific knowledge is critical for developing a long-term conservation and management plan for the species.
+Collectively, we have significant land holdings, specialized care facilities, and scientific and management expertise with wildlife in managed care and in nature.
+To study the ecology and behavior of the Sichuan takin, C2S2 developed radio-telemetry techniques and fitted radio collars to eight takins in the forests of Tangjiahe Nature Reserve, providing information on the takins’ seasonal movements, preferred habitat, and natural behaviors.
+Such knowledge is critical for developing a long-term conservation and management plan for takins.

 The San Diego Zoo's breeding program for takins has been extremely successful, and a number of these offspring now make their home at other North American zoos.
-The work we do with takins is helping scientists better understand how to help this species in the wild; however, we still have much to learn about this odd-looking yet majestic goat antelope of Asia.
+The work we do with takins is helping scientists better understand how to protect them in their native habitat; however, we still have much to learn about this odd-looking yet majestic goat antelope of Asia.